48 hours in Brighton UK | Quirky things to do

 When in Brighton, you have to visit one of its most iconic buildings, the Brighton Royal Pavillion

-Many of the items in the palace are on loan from her Majesty the Queen.
-The downside to this is that no photography is allowed inside, this means there are no #Royal Instagram photos my loves.
+Many of the items in the palace are on loan from Her Majesty the Queen [1926-2022].
+The downside is that no photography is allowed inside, which means there are no #Royal Instagram photos, my loves.

 Why not book your ticket to Brighton Royal Pavilion in advance and enjoy wandering around this exotic palace?